livegnik/2way-poc-design/01-protocol/09-errors-and-failure-modes.md

 For remote peers:

 * Rejected input may be silently dropped.
-* Repeated fatal violations may result in peer disconnect.
+* Repeated fatal violations may result in peer disconnect (see [08-network-transport-requirements.md](08-network-transport-requirements.md)).
 * Nodes are not required to explain rejection reasons.
 * Nodes must not echo rejected input back to the sender.